 - The furnace must be leveled at installation and attached to a properly installed duct system.
-See Figure 1 (page 6) for the required clearances needed to move the furnace to its installation point (hallways, doorways, stairs, etc). - The furnace must be installed so that all electrical components are protected from water. - The furnace must be installed upstream from a refrigeration system.
+See Figure 1 (page 5) for the required clearances needed to move the furnace to its installation point (hallways, doorways, stairs, etc). - The furnace must be installed so that all electrical components are protected from water. - The furnace must be installed upstream from a refrigeration system.
 (If applicable) - The cabinet plug must always be used to close the hole in the side of the furnace when rotating the inducer. - The furnace requires special venting materials and installation procedures.
-See page 7, page 8, page 9, & page 10 for venting guidelines and specifications.
+Refer to the Combustion Air & Venting Requirements section (page 6) for venting guidelines and specifications.